na-na-hi/renget/archive/chrprompt2.md

 ###Beast
 Q1: What is you relationship with Ronnie?
 Has your opinion of him changed since you first met?
+Q2: What was a human food request that stood out to you?

 ###Sneasel
 Q1: Booker is getting closer and closer to flying.
 Is there a part of you that'll be sad once he's less dependent on you?
+Q2: How does it feel getting hit with a fighting type move?

 ###Booker
 Q1: Is there anything that stinks about being a Ribombee that's really minor?
+Q2: Are there any small items you've found a new use for as a Ribombee?

 ###Jung
 Q1: How and when did you meet Sara?
 Q2: Have you met any Clover Guild individuals besides Lliam?
 Q3: I wanna know how you got that scar!
+Q4: Do you have any hobbies besides dungeon exploration?

 ###Rasmus
 Q1: You joined the Guild around Halloween.
 How has your experience been since then?
 Good?
 Bad?
 Q2: You're a roof tiler, right?
 What's that job like?
+Q3: Fancying anyone at the guild?
+Q4: How much silk can you make?
+Do you ever give any away?
+It seems useful!

 ###Nick
 Q1: Given your title as a researcher, do guild members ever ask you difficult or odd questions?
 Q2: Do you get along well with the other research-oriented guildmons?
 Q3: I think you've said before that your tails are prehensile.
 How good are you at manipulating things using your tails?
 Have you been practicing with it?
+Q4: How is Pokémon language compared to English?
+>The languages are essentially completely different.
+Of course, that's to be expected given that the Pokémon written language was developed independent from any cultures that I know of, and as far as I know, humans in general as well.
+I still have no idea how the verbal language works or why I can understand *that* perfectly, but that's besides the point.
+>On the one hand, it's absolutely fascinating, and if I was still on speaking terms with (and had any way at all to contact, for that matter) my Lit 502 professor from college, I would totally show this to him.
+On the other hand (Er...paw?
+I'm not sure what the right idiom is now...), that makes it a bit of a bastard to learn.
+>In terms of difficulty, I'd say it isn't too much harder than many other languages that don't use the Roman alphabet (just tedious - and I started to learn a couple of those), but it would've been a lot worse if some mon didn't compile a guide a while back.
+Shame the library we got it from only had the first volume.

 ###Nida
 Q1: What is the best way to prepare grime for consumption?
 Do you have any favorite recipes?
 Q2: What do you and Pochi do on your time off?
 Any hobbies?
+Q3: What is the dumbest thing you have ""borrowed""

 ###Pochi
 Q1: Is Nida still committing crimes?